mxro/maxrohde-web/content/posts/2013/2013-03-20-upload_from_java_download_from_javascript/index.md

   - 'tutorial'
 ---

-This tutorial.describes how a simple unit of data, the text 'Hello, Java!' can be uploaded from a Java application and retrieved with a JavaScript application.
+This tutorial describes how a simple unit of data, the text 'Hello, Java!' can be uploaded from a Java application and retrieved with a JavaScript application.

 ## Upload from Java